wonkyunglee/movie_script/README.md

 ## What does it do?
 1. Parse the script file.
-1. Remove indices of the sentence.
+1. Remove indices of the sentences.
 1. Remove start time and end time of each sentence.
 1. Remove descriptions which are parenthesized.
 1. Remove HTML tags which are encosed with <>.